erlingrj/lf-traffic-light/Exercises.md

 ## Introduction

-I these exercises you will build a simple traffic light controller in the Lingua Franca C-target.
-Through three exercises you will incrementally build the timed behavior required of a traffic light controller.
+In these exercises, you will build a simple traffic light controller in the Lingua Franca C-target.
+Through three exercises, you will incrementally build the timed behavior required of a traffic light controller.

-To run your controller do:
+To run your controller, either press the play button in VSCode while [Main.lf](src/Main.lf) is open, or do:
 ```sh
 lfc src/Main.lf
 bin/Main
 ```

-The state of the two lights will be printed to the terminal, to request a green light for the pedestrian, hit `Enter` in the terminal window.
+The state of the two lights will be printed to the terminal to request a green light for the pedestrian, hit `Enter` in the terminal window.

 Nothing happens?
 This is because it is your job to implement the controller!

-To validate your controller for each exercise we provide a simple test harness, that simulates pedestrian requests and asserts the correct behavior of the lights.
+To validate your controller for each exercise, we provide a simple test harness, that simulates pedestrian requests and asserts the correct behavior of the lights.

-You can try running the test program from exercise already:
+You can try running the test program from the exercise already, either by pressing the play button or running:

 ```sh
 lfc src/test/TestExercise1.lf